Kanchari-Kumara-Swamy/OrderManagementSystem/README.md

 H2 database is used at runtime scope

-Tested the application manuall with POSTMAN API
+Tested the application manually with POSTMAN API

 Here is the collection of API's